 This is a granularity limitation, not a reporting limitation.

-Incremental syncing is currently supported for:
+Incremental syncing currently includes:

 Patients